kwoongbae/kwoongbae.github.io/_pages/about.md

 My research interest includes:

-- Correlation between *Cyber Risk* and *Natural Catastrophes*.
+- Correlation between Cyber Risk and Natural Catastrophes.
-- *Risk Management* and *Insurance* based on engineering/statistical methodologies.
+- Risk Management and Insurance based on engineering/statistical methodologies.
-- Observing the drawbacks of *diffusion models* with *adversarial attacks* based on corruptions.
+- Observing the drawbacks of diffusion models with adversarial attacks based on corruptions.

 You can download my CV at **[here](../assets/pdf/CV_231215.pdf)**